Silanael/ardrive-get-files/README.md

 ## TODO (maybe)
 - See if there would be a way to do the fetch without creating a DB/user.
 - Might add an option to prune the duplicates at some point.
+- Command-line parameters could be nice.
-- Package into a binary.
+- Maybe package into a binary.

 ## What is this?